 My office has learned that Jason Meade has chosen to leave the Franklin County Sheriff’s Office on disability retirement effective July 2, 2021.
 Law Enforcement disability decisions are governed by state law and made by the pension system.
 As sheriff, I have no control or input over what the pension system decides with this or any other disability case.Sheriff Dallas Baldwin

 An attorney for Goodson’s family said he was disappointed that Baldwin did not fire Meade before he could retire.
-Meade has been on paid administrative leave since the shooting, with charges pending in the case.
+Meade has been on paid administrative leave since the shooting.

 “The news that Meade has decided to retire brings Casey’s family a small sense of relief,” attorney Sean Walton of Columbus said.
 “He will no longer be a threat to the residents of Franklin County.